-Represented Amoco in plaintiff’s case claiming Ethyl deprived Amoco of contractual right to purchase a Mississippi chemical plant.
-3-week trial, Circuit Court of Cook County (Judge Nathan Cohen).
-Defendant Ethyl represented by H. Blair White (Sidley & Austin).
+Represented Amoco in plaintiff's case claiming Ethyl deprived Amoco of contractual right to purchase a Mississippi chemical plant.
+Three-week trial, Circuit Court of Cook County (Judge Nathan Cohen).
+Defendant Ethyl represented by H. Blair White of Sidley & Austin.
 Case won.

 Rawlins v.
 Standard Oil (Indiana) (Antitrust) (1970)

-Represented Standard Oil in civil treble damage, monopoly and price-fixing antitrust class action by service station operators charging gasoline price fixing and improper dealer termination.
-2 month jury trial, District of Utah (Salt Lake City) (Judge Christensen).
+Represented Standard Oil in civil treble damage, monopoly, and price-fixing antitrust class action by service station operators charging gasoline price fixing and improper dealer termination.
+Two-month jury trial, District of Utah (Salt Lake City) (Judge Christensen).
 Jury verdict for Standard Oil.
 Plaintiffs represented by Lawrence Alioto (San Francisco) and Daniel Berman (Salt Lake City).
 Case won.

 Arber v.
 Essex International (Securities Fraud) (1971)

 Represented Essex in Section 10b-5 securities litigation claiming fraud in purchase of $5 million in stock from widow of retired employee of Essex shortly before public offering.
 Claimed failure to disclose plan to take company public.
 Four-week trial, Eastern District of Ohio (Cleveland) (Judge Lambros).
 Judgment for Essex.
 Plaintiffs represented by Edward Stillman (Cleveland).
 Argued case before Sixth Circuit Court of Appeals.
 Case won.